Leryk1981/mova-4.0.0/docs/mova_4.1.0_security_layer.md

 ---

+## Operator frame for security

+Security episodes are the application of the operator frame to risks and policies: `policy_profile_id`, `security_model_version`, `recommended_actions`, `actions_taken`, and `risks` align to the frame’s why/risks/result/metrics axes.
+The security layer in MOVA 4.1.1 is expected to be designed and audited using the operator frame described in `mova_4.1.1_operator_frame.md`.

+---

 ## 8. Integration with episodes and genetic layer

 Security events are part of the broader **episode and genetic layer**.